smir3/4.School_District_Analysis/README.md

 Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-There is a title, and there are multiple sections (2 pt).
-Each section has a heading and subheading (3 pt).
-Links to images are working, and code is formatted and displayed correctly (2 pt).
-Analysis (18 points)
-The written analysis has the following:

-Overview of the school district analysis:

-The purpose of this analysis is well defined (3 pt).
-Results:

-There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data (10 pt).
-Summary:

-There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).